Anđelka Tomašević: Early and personal life

 Tomašević was born on 6 July 1993 in Zubin Potok, FR Yugoslavia.
 She has an elder sister, Milica, who was Miss Kosovo and Metohija 2011.
-Tomašević is studying Faculty of Hotel Management and Tourism in Belgrade.
+Tomašević is studying at the Faculty of Hotel Management and Tourism in Belgrade.
 She currently resides in Belgrade.
-Tomašević won Miss internet award in Miss Serbia 2013 and become Miss Universe Serbia 2014.
-She is student of Faculty of Tourism in Belgrade.
+Tomašević won the Miss internet award in the Miss Serbia 2013 competition, and became Miss Universe Serbia 2014.
 Her hobbies include sports, acting, dancing and reading.
-She also has modeling experience, participation in a few humanitarian fashion shows and Serbia Fashion Week.
+She also has modeling experience, and has participated in several humanitarian fashion shows and Serbia Fashion Week.

 Pageantry

 Miss Earth 2013

-As the official representative of her country to the 2013 Miss Earth pageant, Tomašević won Miss GLNG award and placed in the top 15 in preliminary swimsuit and resort wear competition.
+As the official representative of her country to the 2013 Miss Earth pageant, Tomašević won the Miss GLNG award and placed in the top 15 in the preliminary swimsuit and resort wear competitions.
 She placed in the top 8 in the Miss Earth 2013 final.

 Miss Universe 2014

 Tomašević represented Serbia at Miss Universe 2014.
-Although considered to be a strong candidate by many, she failed to place in the Top 15.
+Although considered to be a strong candidate by many, she failed to place in the top 15.